Office of Student Affairs

 Please submit a photocopy of the published paper as it appears in the journal (or a copy of the final draft along with the proof of acceptance/publication), obtain the signature of your advisor, and submit the application to the head of your department, the dean of your college, and the Chief of the Student Life Division for approval.

-2. Students may submit a leave request in writing or via the online system, with the preferred method determined by each course instructor.
+2. Students may submit a leave request in writing or via the online system, with each course instructor determining the preferred method.

 3. Approval of leave requests:

-3–5 days: approval by course instructor and academic advisor
+• Taking leaves for 3–5 days requires approval by the course instructor and mentor;